 Who we’re looking for:

 The ideal candidate will have:

-- Excellent knowledge of web standards and protocols
+- Excellent knowledge of current and emerging web standards and protocols

 - An interest in helping grow Jalview’s user and developer community.